ysbaddaden/earl/SPEC.md

 - [`Earl::Registry`](#earlregistry)

-  Extension module, adds a registry to broadcast messages to other agents (or stop them);
+  A registry object to broadcast messages to other agents, stop them, and more;

 - [`Earl::Artist`](#earlartist)